 For the Museum of Mathematics

-At Bridges 2013, the MoMath team learned from Tom and Koos Verhoeff how to make this lovely mathematical structure:
+At the annual Bridges math conference, the MoMath team learned from Tom and Koos Verhoeff how to make this lovely mathematical structure:

 Here’s how to do it from a single sheet of 11″ x 17″ cardstock.
 Begin by cutting six 17″ long by 1.5″ wide strips.